OpenNebula/docs/source/advanced_administration/multiple_zone_and_virtual_data_centers/federationmng.rst

     *     0 OpenNebula                http://localhost:2633/RPC2
         104 ZoneB                     http://ultron.c12g.com:2634/RPC2

 We can see in the above command output that the user has access to both "OpenNebula" and "ZoneB", and it is currently in the "OpenNebula" Zone.
-To change the active Zone can be changed using the 'setzone' command of `onezone </doc/4.6/cli/onezone.1.html>`__:
+To change the active Zone can be changed using the 'set' command of `onezone </doc/4.6/cli/onezone.1.html>`__:

 .. code-block:: none

-    $ onezone setzone 104
+    $ onezone set 104
     Endpoint changed to "http://ultron.c12g.com:2634/RPC2" in /home/<username>/.one/one_endpoint

     $ onezone list